|Photo of Jack Fraser's Pape & Danforth store taken by me in 1958.|

 and top coat in a newspaper ad.

 I considered the Pape and Danforth store as a community unto itself.
-I well remember Dave Campbell who was in charge of the hat section, Adam Duncan in shirts, Bob Orr underwear, Lloyd Davidson and Frank Wickware suits and top coats, Mac McKenzie outerwear, my rooming mate George McPherson a Ryerson merchandising grad also learning the business at the ground floor level, Bill Shields in work wear and Jim Walker and Danny Daniels in boys wear.
+I well remember Dave Campbell who was in charge of the hat section, Adam Duncan in shirts, Bob Orr underwear, Lloyd Davidson, Frank Wickware and Alfie Koch suits and top coats, Mac McKenzie outerwear, my rooming mate George McPherson a Ryerson merchandising grad also learning the business at the ground floor level, Bill Shields in work wear and Jim Walker and Danny Daniels in boys wear.
 Vern Dean headed a team of three window dressers and Frank Tanaka supervised the chain's jam-packed warehouse located in the basement of the store.
+Two full-time van drivers, Jimmy and Basil, were kept busy delivering merchandise from the warehouse to stores throughout the chain.
 Three tailors also plied their trade in the basement, headed by another son of the Emerald Isle, John Mulhollon.
+A bookkeeping staff of three was located in the upstairs administration office.
 Charlie Westlake was the men's furnishing buyer along with Davidson (suits) and Walker (boy's wear).
-I was frequently called on to assist during busy sale periods at outlying stores on St. Clair Avenue West, Main and Danforth, Welland, Newmarket and Oshawa.
+As part of my training I served stints in furnishings, boy's wear and suit departments and was frequently called on to assist during busy sale periods at outlying stores on St. Clair Avenue West, Main and Danforth, Welland, Newmarket and Oshawa.

 Pay in those days was generally a weekly $50.00 draw against commission -- seven per cent on furnishings (shirts, sweaters, socks, ties, etc.) and five per cent on bigger ticket items (suits and topcoats).
 Never in six years did I receive a commission cheque at the end of a month and was always in awe of those who were aggressive enough sellers to accomplish the super human feat.